 The IC Regs are an exception to the general understanding that it is unlawful to intercept any communications unless an individual or organisation is specifically authorised to do so.
-This is codified in RIPA – see Section 2.2 The Regulation of Investigatory Powers Act 2000 (RIPA).
+This is codified in RIPA – see Investigatory Powers Act 2016 (https://www.gov.uk/ government/ collections/ ripa-codes).
 The IC Regs allow interception to be made under specific conditions, but only if both parties in the communications consent to it happening.
-Such consent may be a necessary condition of employment, or it might be an additional agreement between an employer and their employees.
+Such consent may be a necessary condition of employment, or it might be an additional agreement between an employer and their employees.and

 Monitoring of employees is an activity that must be done with care since it has the potential to erode trust between management and workers as well as being intrusive.
 Employers must abide by legislation including the Human Rights Act and the Data Protection Act to ensure that interceptions take place in a proportionate manner that any intercepted data is used for the correct purposes and that personal information is stored and processed appropriately.